ManuelHentschel/VSCode-R-Debugger/readme.md

 If your R path is neither in the Windows registry nor the `PATH` environment variable, make sure to provide a valid path to the R executable in `r.rpath.xxx`.

-**Note on the package version:**
-Since the debugger is still under initial development, both this extension and the accompanying R package are major version 0.y.z.
-The minor version (x.Y.z) is incremented when backward incompatible changes to the interface/communication between the VS Code extension and the R package are introduced.
-Compatibility between the two is only intended ("guaranteed") if both have the same minor version.
-The patch version (x.y.Z) is incremented independently for all other changes that justify a new release.

 ## Using the Debugger
 ### Launch Mode
 * Press F5 and select `R Debugger` as debugger.
 With the default launch configuration, the debugger will start a new R session.